jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 <figcaption>Reverse Hash Lookup Table</figcaption>

-Reverse hash lookup tables are most useful against slow hashing algorithms since the hash computation time vs storage space ratio is the highest.
-For fast hashing algorithms like SHA256 the gains will be significantly less.
+Reverse hash lookup tables are most useful against slow hashing algorithms since the hash computation time will be large compared with minimal storage space required to store the hash result.
+For fast hashing algorithms like SHA256 the gains, if any, will be significantly less.

 # Rainbow Tables

-The reverse hash lookup process can be optimised by using a technique widely known as **rainbow tables**.
+The reverse hash lookup process can be optimised by using a technique known as **rainbow tables**.
 It can make the lookup tables orders of magnitude smaller with just a slight slowdown in lookup speed.

 Further reading: